Sajid-Mahir/SSI/README.md

 ### Part 1: Configuring the mobile agent

-1. Extract the Aries Mobile Agent Config Zip file and you will find there is a directory called: Aries Mobile Agent Config.
+1. Check the Aries Mobile Agent Config Zip file and you will find there is a directory called: Aries Mobile Agent Config.
 Within this directory, there are three things: a directory named bcovrin-test-net, a file called index.js and another file called AgentService.js.

 2. Copy the bcovrin-test-net directory to the the ```core/configs/ledgers/indy``` directory of the Aries Mobile Agent React Native codebase.